• Home

 Community development: a broadened horizon in social work

-During community building, social workers serve as the vital links that connect members of a community.
-They facilitate dialogues, nurture relationships, and establish trust, ensuring that every individual’s voice is acknowledged and appreciated.
+During community building, social workers serve as the vital links that connect community members.
+They facilitate dialogue, nurture relationships, and establish trust, ensuring every individual’s voice is acknowledged and appreciated.

 Advocacy is another important part of social work.
 Social workers often take the lead in voicing community needs.
 They tirelessly work to advocate for policies and resources that directly benefit the community, ensuring that marginalized or underrepresented groups have a meaningful say in the decisions that affect them.